colinmcardell/norns/prd_project_level_changes.md

 ## 5. Migration Strategy

-### 5.1 Phase 1: Prototype
+### 5.1 Phase 1: Prototype (Completed)
 - Create basic CMake structure
 - Convert one component (maiden-repl) completely
 - Document build patterns

-### 5.2 Phase 2: Component Migration
+### 5.2 Phase 2: Component Migration (Completed)
 - Migrate matron, crone, and other components
 - Implement unit test framework

-### 5.3 Phase 3: Integration
+### 5.3 Phase 3: WAF Removal & CMake Finalization
+- Remove all WAF scripts and configurations
+- Simplify build.sh to only support CMake
-- Ensure all components build together
+- Ensure all components build successfully with CMake-only builds
-- Create convenience scripts for common operations

-### 5.4 Phase 4: Documentation & Cleanup
+### 5.4 Phase 4: Documentation & User Migration Support
-- Update all build documentation
+- Update all build documentation to reference only CMake
+- Create migration guide for users of the old system
-- Create examples for common development tasks
+- Provide examples for common development workflows

+### 5.5 Phase 5: Performance Optimization & Refinement
+- Optimize build performance
+- Refine dependency management
+- Enhance testing infrastructure

 ## 6. Compatibility and Risk Management

-### 6.1 Backward Compatibility
+### 6.1 Complete WAF Removal

-During the transition period:
+Given the successful migration of all major components to CMake, the decision has been made to completely remove the WAF-based build system:
-- Maintain WAF scripts alongside CMake
+- Remove all WAF scripts and configurations from the codebase
-- Create a compatibility script that calls appropriate build system
+- Simplify the build.sh script to only support CMake
-- Update CI to test both systems until transition is complete
+- Update CI pipeline to only use CMake builds
+- Provide migration guidance for users of the old system

+### 6.2 WAF Removal Plan

+#### 6.2.1 Files to Remove
+- `waf` executable
+- All `wscript` files throughout the project
+- WAF-related configuration files

+#### 6.2.2 Build Script Simplification
+- Modify `build.sh` to remove WAF support while maintaining the same user interface
+- Ensure all build operations (configure, build, clean, install, test) work with CMake only

+#### 6.2.3 Risk Mitigation
+- Comprehensive testing of all components with CMake-only builds
+- Verification of all functionality before final WAF removal
+- Documentation of any differences in behavior between the two build systems

-### 6.2 Specific Component Requirements
+### 6.3 Specific Component Requirements

 #### 6.2.1 Softcut Integration
 - Make softcut an independent library with its own build targets